kmorhun/ballroomify/docs/source/index.md

 See installation instructions in {ref}`Installation`.

 ## Examples
-See [this](https://github.com/kmorhun/ballroomify/blob/main/examples/example.ipynb) interactive notebook to see the library in action 💃🕺
+See Example below for an interactive notebook to see the library in action 💃🕺

 ## Joining the team
 You can check out the MIT Ballroom Dance team at the team's [website](http://ballroom.mit.edu/)